-Generally, retailers work with a finance company to issue their retail store credit cards, says Colleen Kennedy, a spokeswoman for TransUnion, one of the three big credit bureaus.
+Generally, retailers work with a finance company to issue their retail store credit cards, says Colleen Kennedy Thiry, a spokeswoman for TransUnion, one of the three big credit bureaus.

 “In the event of a retail company bankruptcy, the finance company would continue to maintain the card portfolio,” Kennedy says.

-Finance companies typically reach out to cardholders to let them know about how the retailer’s bankruptcy might affect them, including any changes on where to send payments.
+Finance companies typically contact cardholders to let them know about how the retailer’s bankruptcy might affect them, including any changes on where to send payments.

 However, the finance company will continue to collect on the debt as it did before.

-“Cardholders continue to receive billing statements and are required to make monthly payments until their balance is paid in full,” says Mason Burnham, a spokesman for Synchrony Financial, which manages the credit card programs of such retailers as Walmart, TJ Maxx and Toys R Us.
+“Cardholders continue to receive billing statements and are required to make monthly payments until their balance is paid in full,” says Mason Burnham, a former spokesman for Synchrony Financial, which manages the credit card programs of such retailers as Conn’s and Rooms to Go.

-However, Sullivan points out that the finance company is primarily focused on getting the debt repaid rather than keeping you as a long-term customer, so they may be more avid about collections if you’re late to pay.
+However, Sullivan points out that the finance company is primarily focused on getting the debt repaid rather than keeping you as a long-term customer, so it may be more aggressive about collections if you’re late to pay.

 In some cases, a retail store manages its own credit card portfolio, Kennedy says.
 In that case, the portfolio would typically be sold off during the bankruptcy proceedings.
 Any cardholders would receive information about where to send their payments, but again, they would still be responsible for any outstanding debt.